 Complicating this distinction is the contrast, also very typical in North America between the east and west sides.
 In the early phase of development of the industrial city, prevailing westerly winds brought smells and dirt to the east side of town.
-Since the mid nineteenth century, Hamilton's industry has always been concentrated in the region between downtown and the long shoreline of the Harbour.
-The eastern suburbs grew up predominantly working class.
-Because many of Hamilton's industries required skilled labour and paid decent wages, the residents of these working-class districts were proudly respectable.
+Since the mid 19th century, Hamilton's industry has been concentrated in the region between downtown and the long shoreline of the Harbour.
+The eastern suburbs were predominantly working class.
+Because many of Hamilton's industries required skilled labour and paid good wages, the residents of these working-class districts were proudly respectable.
 As Sylvia Fraser, who grew up in one of them from the late 1930s to the early 1950s, has put it, these areas contained "good neighbours united by the tough virtues of honesty, industry, sobriety and the certain knowledge that life is short, difficult, unpredictable and likely to get more so" (Fraser, 1972: 35; c.f.
 Synge, 1978: 103).

-In contrast, middle and upper class settlement moved south, to the foot of the escarpment, and then from the 1920s westwards, into Westdale (Weaver, 1982: 103).
-Pollution controls and the decline of manufacturing have moderated the environmental contrasts, but not eliminated them, and in any event decades of development created a built environment that still strongly favours the west.
-This bias of course also favoured the western suburbs of Flamborough, Dundas and Ancaster over the eastern suburb of Stoney Creek, until 2001 when all were amalgamated into the enlarged City of Hamilton.
+In contrast, middle- and upper-class settlement moved south, to the foot of the escarpment, and then from the 1920s westwards, into Westdale (Weaver, 1982: 103).
+Pollution controls and the decline of manufacturing have moderated the environmental contrasts, but not eliminated them.
+In any event, decades of development have created a built environment that still strongly favours the west.
+This bias, of course, also favoured the western suburbs of Flamborough, Dundas, and Ancaster over the eastern suburb of Stoney Creek until 2001, when all were amalgamated into the enlarged City of Hamilton.
+Although these areas are now part of the City of Hamilton, they are still commonly referred to by name and also, generically, as suburbs.
+Socially, if not politically, they still lie outside the "central city."